mattweil/genius-datagrab/README.md

 <h2>How to use</h2>

+genius-datagrab is fueled by Genius' API which requires an authorization token that can be obtained [here](http://genius.com/api-clients).

 | Command | Description | Usage
 | --- | --- | ---
 | `artist` | Displays artist related information | artist -a travis scott